irvincodes/Number-grid-memory-game/README.md

 _CSS_ - Grid layout implementation, animate method, dimension control values, properties such as color, background color, margins etc.

+# Visual Style

+The grid plays the main role in the visuals and I have added some animation with box shadows for the squares to give them a glowing effect.
+The overall theme and colour scheme is consistent with that of Tron, a movie I really like.
+I felt that it was quite suitable, considering the game has an element of a Grid, consistent with that of the movie.
+Main colour used was #3dd3ed and font was "Aldrich".

 # Getting Started - About The Game

 It just started from a simple concept that I had, I was looking for something that I could implement and practise the various Javascript, CSS and HTML techniques that I have learnt.